cvat-ai/cvat/cvat/apps/documentation/xml_format.md

 ```

 ### Annotation
 Below you can find description of the data format for annotation mode.
 In this mode images are annotated.
 On each image it is possible to have many different objects.
-Each object can have multiple attributes. `z_order` attribute is used to draw objects properly when they are intersected (if `z_order` is bigger the object is closer to camera).
+Each object can have multiple attributes.
+If an annotation task has been
+created with `z_order` flag then each object will have `z_order` attribute which is used to draw objects properly when they are intersected (if `z_order` is bigger the object is closer to camera).
 In previous versions of the format only `box` shape was available.
 In later releases `polygon`, `polyline`, and `points` were added.
 Please see below for more details:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>